-The 5 major exporters of fresh or chilled salmon are Norway, Sweden, United Kingdom, Chile and Canada.
-Combined, that leading quintet of exporters provided 84.6% of international sales of salmon during 2021.
+The 5 major exporters of fresh or chilled salmon are Norway, Sweden, Chile, United Kingdom and Canada.
+Combined, that leading quintet of exporters provided 84% of international sales of salmon during 2022.

 There are 2 major categories of fresh or chilled salmon exports, namely:

-Shifting focus to salmon imports, the 5 leading buyers of fresh or chilled salmon on global markets are Sweden, United States of America, Poland, France and Denmark.
-That cohort of main buyers of salmon on international markets consumed well over half (55.5%) of imported salmon during 2021.
+Shifting focus to salmon imports, the 5 leading buyers of fresh or chilled salmon on global markets are Sweden, Poland, United States of America, France and Denmark.
+That cohort of main buyers of salmon on international markets consumed well over half (55.1%) of imported salmon during 2022.

-The top 5 countries’ percentage is much more concentrated for exporter countries compared to major importer nations.
-This is partly because there are almost three times as many importing countries, islands and territories as opposed to exporting entities.
-Specifically, there are more than 143 importers compared to 55 exporters.
+The top 5 import countries’ percentage is much more concentrated for exporter countries compared to major importer nations.
+This is partly because there are approximately twice as many importing countries, islands and territories as opposed to exporting entities.
+Specifically, there are more than 134 importers compared to roughly 60 exporters.

 For research purposes, the 6-digit Harmonized Tariff System code prefix is 030214 for exported and imported fresh or chilled Atlantic and Danube salmon.
 The code prefix for fresh or chilled Pacific salmon is 030213.